By Captain Graeme Scott

 On Friday, December 6, 2019, members of 8 Wing Trenton, Ontario, took to the skies to transport more than 11,000 pounds of toys from Trenton to Thunder Bay, Ontario, and Happy Valley-Goose Bay, Newfoundland and Labrador, as part of the Royal Canadian Mounted Police's annual “Toys for the North” program.

-Every year since 2010, thousands of toys have been collected by members of the RCMP, Thomson Terminals, and the Toy Council of Canada in hopes that as many children as possible in Canada's Northern communities have a present to open at Christmas.
+Every year since 2010, thousands of toys have been collected by members of the RCMP, Thomson Terminals, and the Toy Council of in hopes that as many children as possible in Canada's Northern communities have a present to open at Christmas.

 The program begins each year in the early summer, with toys being donated by corporate sponsors through the Canadian Toys Association.
 The RCMP then collects the toys and volunteers sort and package them at Toronto-based warehouse and shipping company Thompson Terminals in early December.